· Dustin Greenfield · Guitars · 7 min read

 Who Makes Agile Guitars?

-While the semi-custom shop is only open once or twice a year and allows you to choose from a list of specifications, the factory in Korea will then build your guitar for you at that time.
-The factories in Korea and China handle all of the production and assembly.
+While the semi-custom shop was only open once or twice a year and allowed customers to choose from a list of specifications, the factory in Korea would then build the guitar to those specifications.
+The factories in Korea and China handle all of the production and assembly, with Rondo overseeing quality control and distribution.

-Furthermore, you will also be able to select the features and receive a completely personalized experience.
-This means that the customization possibilities on Agile guitars are not limited to only the dynamics and design, but you will also be able to select the tuners and controls that you want to add to your instrument, which is the greatest way to achieve the personalized “feeling” that one seeks from a guitar.
+Furthermore, customers were able to select features and receive a personalized experience.
+This means that the customization possibilities on Agile guitars were not limited to only the dynamics and design, but customers could also select tuners, pickups, and controls to add to their instrument, achieving the personalized “feeling” that many guitarists seek.

 Play